P-38 Build Notes

 Before I went any further with this Frankensteinien build, I decided to check the dreaded Academy Twist of the vertical stabilizers/rudders.
 I cut the parts from their sprues, taped them together, and then taped them to where they mount.
 With everything snugly taped in position, I stepped back and looked at alignment.

-It’s not that the vertical stabilizers/rudders aren’t vertical (which they are not, the tops of them are rotated about 3-5 degrees outward at the tops off vertical and are as obvious as a hooker’s wink), it’s that the whole fornicating boom on both sides was rotated.
+It’s not that the vertical stabilizers/rudders aren’t vertical (which they are not, the tops of them are rotated about 3-5 degrees inward at the tops off vertical and are as obvious as a hooker’s wink), it’s that the whole fornicating boom on both sides was rotated.
 All of it, from engine cowlings to rudders was rotated off vertical.

 Who markets a damned kit that is that wrong?!